Skip to content

 Profile naming convention

-Each call site uses a prefix so slot limits stay independent:
+Each call site uses a prefix so slot limits stay independent.
+A profile is one logical queue on one device:

 • lmstudio_native:<model> — LM Studio native-chat tool-call loop (work_buddy.llm.backends.lmstudio_native.call_lmstudio_native).